 In addition to university-wide academic support services, the Opportunity Programs provide an additional level of academic support to OP students via OP Non-Credit Courses (NCCs) and OP tutoring services.
-OP provides NCCs and tutoring services to positively impact HEOP and STEM students' retention, academic performance, and, ultimately, graduation.
+OP provides NCCs and tutoring services to positively impact HEOP and CSTEP students' retention, academic performance, and, ultimately, graduation.

 OP Non-Credit Courses (NCCs)

 OP designs NCCs to introduce, enhance, and/or reinforce HEOP and CSTEP students’ understanding of concepts from the corresponding credit-bearing courses.
 NCCs are conducted in a safe and supportive learning environment and are instructed in a collaborative and cooperative manner.
 OP offers NCCs during the Summer, Fall, January, and Spring terms.

 During the 6-week Pre-Freshmen Summer program, incoming freshmen students are enrolled in five NCCs, including their Freshmen Colloquium.

 Enrollment in NCCs for the Pre-Freshmen Summer program is determined by a student’s intended major as well as performance on OP and/or University-wide placement exams.

 FALL AND SPRING NCCs

 During the Fall and Spring terms, students are able to enroll in NCCs that support their credit-bearing courses during their concurrent credit-bearing courses.
 Fall and Spring term NCC offerings are determined by student need.
 Enrollment and attendance for freshman students in NCCs are mandatory for the Fall and Spring terms.
 In general, NCC are not required upper-division students*, although if offered for a credit-bearing course, NCC enrollment is highly encouraged for all upper division students.